ldecaro/cdk-fargate-bg/README.md

 ### Single Account and Single Region

+If you already executed the cross-account scenario you should [cleanup](#cleanup) first.

 ![Architecture](/imgs/single-account-single-region.png)

 Let's deploy the Example microservice in single account and single Region scenario.
 This can be accomplished in 5 steps.
-If you already executed the cross-account scenario you should [cleanup](#cleanup) first:

 **1. Configure environment**

-Edit `src/main/java/com/example/BlueGreenConfig.java` and update value of the following 2 properties, making sure they hold the same value, referencing the same account:
+Edit `src/main/java/com/example/toolchain/Toolchain.java` and update value of the following 2 properties, making sure they hold the same value, referencing the same account:
 ```java

     public static final String TOOLCHAIN_ACCOUNT             = "111111111111";